-The Consultant shall provide for on-call/In-house Project Manager level staff to participate in District scoping process for work program projects for the purpose of recommending opportunities for incorporation of safety projects/elements into various work program projects (such as resurfacing).
-This task requires frequent communication and coordination with FDOT staff and may require conducting site visits, completing reviews and analysis of crash reports and safety data, summarizing crash patterns, participating in and reviewing Road Safety Audit/Safety Assessment Reports prior to scoping, evaluating feasibility and constructability of proven safety countermeasures and improvement recommendations, contributing to project design and construction scopes of work, following up with district project managers on incorporation of safety elements into existing work program projects.
-A high level of understanding of the FDOT work program, District Seven project scoping process, fund codes/types, federalparticipating work items, safety benefit-cost/net present value calculations, state and local safety emphasis areas, and proven low-cost safety countermeasures is required for this task.
+The CONSULTANT shall provide for on-call/In-house Project Manager level staff to participate in District scoping process for work program projects for the purpose of recommending opportunities for incorporation of safety projects/elements into various work program projects (such as resurfacing).
+This task requires frequent communication and coordination with DEPARTMENT staff and may require conducting site visits, completing reviews and analysis of crash reports and safety data, summarizing crash patterns, participating in and reviewing Road Safety Audit/Safety Assessment Reports prior to scoping, evaluating feasibility and constructability of proven safety countermeasures and improvement recommendations, contributing to project design and construction scopes of work, following up with district project managers on incorporation of safety elements into existing work program projects.
+A high level of understanding of the FDOT work program, District Seven project scoping process, fund codes/types, federal-participating work items, safety benefit-cost/net present value calculations, state, and local safety emphasis areas, and proven low-cost safety countermeasures is required for this task.
 Payment shall be made at the field rate during the time worked in-house by the staff member.

-In house support - 1day (8 hours)
+■ 1-day in-house support (8-hours)